Cray-HPE/docs-csm/operations/network/management_network/bican_technical_summary.md

 - NMN – Node Management Network
 - HMN – Hardware Management Network

-## BiCAN Features
+## BiCAN features

 - Bifurcation or splitting of the Customer Access Network (CAN) enables customization of customer traffic to and from the system.
 Customization will be performed during installation.
-For CSM 1.2 there are two new CAN networks being introduced as part of the process to split the existing monolithic CAN.
+In CSM 1.2, as part of the process to split the existing monolithic CAN, two new CAN networks are introduced:
-- High Speed CAN - CHN: This feature adds the ability to connect to Application Nodes (UAN), UAI, Compute Nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
+- High Speed CAN - CHN: This feature adds the ability to connect to Application Nodes (UAN), UAI, Compute Nodes, and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
 - Management CAN - CMN:  Using a new VLAN on the Management Network, this feature allows system administrative access from the customer site.
-Administrative access was previously available on the original CAN and this feature provides a traffic path and access split.
+Administrative access was previously available on the original CAN; this feature provides a traffic path and access split.